While horse braiding is a matter of maintaining tradition and aesthetics (increasing the horse’s beauty), this practice dates decades and decades ago.

 Check out these valuable braiding tips that can also help save your horse’s mane.

-1. Wash and Clean Your Horse’s Mane Before Brushing and Plaiting
+1. Clean Your Horse’s Mane Before Brushing and Plaiting

 Begin by ensuring the mane is clean and free from debris, tangles, and dirt before you start plaiting, as dirty hair is often sticky and difficult to braid.